IT21894824/Visual-Style-Advisor/README.md

    Develop an innovative machine learning-based mobile application that provides personalized fashion and beauty recommendations for the young generation.

 3. **Specific Objectives**
-   - Hair Style Transformation and Realistic Simulation for Personalized Recommendations.
+   - Hair Style Transformation and Realistic Simulation for Personalized Recommendations
-   - Personalized Hair Color Recommendation Using Deep Learning.
+   - Personalized Hair Color Recommendation Using Deep Learning
-   - Clothing Recommendation with Virtual Fit-On
+   - Clothing Recommendation Based on Body Type and Skin Tone
    - Makeup Recommendation Through Nose Structure and Cheekbone Identification

 ---